SnowOnMyCode/Memristor-Metrics-GUI/README.md

 ![IV Sweeps with resistance plots](Screenshots/IVSweepsRes.PNG)

-*(You can include more if you'd like — e.g. retention or volatile views.)*

 ---

 ## 📄 License

 This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.

-See `LICENSE` for full details.

 ---

 ## 👨‍🔬 Author

-Developed by **Andy Braho**
+Developed by **Lek Ibrahimi**
-Originally created for experimental analysis of cryogenic memristor measurements in an academic research setting.
+Originally created for experimental analysis of memristor measurements in an academic research setting.

 ---